sandeep0804/sit725-2021-t2-evoting/README.md

 # sit725-2021-t2-evoting
-E-Voting System
+E-VOTING SYSTEM

-This application is about e-voting for university student elctions.
+This application is about e-voting for university student elections.

-This application contains two login interface one is for admin and another one is for voter.
+This application contains two login interfaces one is for admin and another one is for voter.

-• Admin can register candidates to parcipate in the elections.
+• Admin can add new elections and Admin can register candidates to participate in the elections.

 • Admin can view  election results, votes received by each candidate.